FallingWithStyle/Wikipedia-to-Notion/README.md

 - A Notion account
 - About 5 minutes to set up

+> 💡 **Tip**: The setup guide (`SETUP_GUIDE.html`) is included in this project.
+You can open it in any web browser for visual step-by-step instructions with screenshots!

 ### Step 1: Download and Setup
 1. **Download this project** (click the green "Code" button → "Download ZIP")
 2. **Extract the ZIP file** to a folder on your computer